John Lynner Peterson

 -

-Just for Fun – Thanksgiving
+Just for Fun – Snowmen

 The themes of A Few Good Words and Just For Fun (below) underscore the theme of the essay in my biweekly newsletter column.
 Subscribe above.
 Free, of course.